I'm going to Disney World!: 2006 return

-In 2006, the campaign resumed before Super Bowl XL as Disney projected scenes from the 20-year history of the campaign onto a Detroit skyscraper in the days before the game.
+In 2006, the campaign resumed before Super Bowl XL (televised by Disney-owned ABC), as Disney projected scenes from the 20-year history of the campaign onto a Detroit skyscraper in the days before the game.
 During the television broadcast, Disney aired a commercial showing members of the Pittsburgh Steelers and Seattle Seahawks practicing how they would deliver the famous phrase while preparing for the game.
 The following day, the company began airing a traditional "What's Next" commercial featuring Steelers Hines Ward and Jerome Bettis.
 Even though it was not part of the ad buy in 2016, Peyton Manning said the famous phrase in an interview after Super Bowl 50.

 Although Tom Brady was named MVP of Super Bowl LI, he gave the Disney trip to teammate James White.

 2020 overhaul

 For Super Bowl LIV in 2020, Disney Parks, Experiences and Products was the official sponsor of that game's MVP ceremony; Patrick Mahomes' announcement of the phrase was thus embedded into the broadcast post-game show, which included appearances by Mickey and Minnie Mouse alongside 10 year-old Make-a-Wish child Nathaniel from Austin, Texas.
 During the Disney World parade honoring Mahomes, Nathaniel also took part, representing the Make-a-Wish Foundation.
 Nathaniel also posed with Mahomes, Disney Parks, Experiences and Products Chairman Bob Chapek, Mickey and Minnie, NFL Commissioner Roger Goodell and Make-A-Wish America President/CEO Richard K. Davis when Chapek announced a $1 million donation to the Make-a-Wish Foundation in Mahomes' honor.
 17 other children from the Make-A-Wish Foundation also got free passes to attend the parade as well.

+In February 2026 immediately following Super Bowl LX, Disney premiered a commercial featuring Disney characters and personalities proclaiming their intent to go to Super Bowl LXI (which will be held in 2027); the spot marked the launch of a company-wide "Year of the Super Bowl" campaign to promote the game, as it will be televised by Disney-owned ABC and ESPN.